• Skip to primary navigation

 Based on just five main ingredients – cashew nuts, nutritional yeast, lemon juice, garlic powder, and plant-based milk – it's oil-free and doesn't require any cooking time itself.
 Just blend until smooth and stir through a pasta of your choice.

-For more quick vegan dinner ideas, check out these recipes for 15-minute tomato tahini pasta, 5-minute peanut noodles, and vegan pasta puttanesca.
+For more quick vegan dinner ideas, check out these recipes for 15-minute tomato tahini pasta, easy one-pot pasta, 5-minute peanut noodles, and vegan pasta puttanesca.

 I create new content every single week.
 Subscribe to keep in touch and get a free download of The Vegan Kitchen – My Top 10 Tips.